About user data

 Step 3: Use the data

 When user data is provided through this method, you’ll see that your users are identified in your Beamer dashboard.
-You’ll be able to use this data to filter your users in your analytics or as a basis for segmentation.
+You’ll be able to use this data to filter your users in your analytics or as a basis for segmentation (as we explained in Why would I track user data?).
 If you provide an email address you’ll be also able to answer to feedback directly.

 Was this helpful?